|News and Events @ American University Washington College of Law||October 2012|

 Professors Discuss Apple-Samsung's Impact on IP Law and Litigation

 Apple Inc. recently requested that the courts kick Samsung Electronics out of the smartphone market.
 Apple requested a court-ordered injunction after a California jury ruled that Samsung illegally copied Apple’s patents.
 The two electronics makers are in a ten-country patent war, both of them battling for the top spot in the market.
 Read MORE about the Apple-Samsung impact on IP law and litigation from two of the law school's IP and patent law experts.

 International Commercial Arbitration Competition Hosted at American University Washington College of Law

 In early October, student competitors from the University Externado de Colombia won the Fifth Annual International Commercial Arbitration Competition hosted by the Center on International Commercial Arbitration at American University Washington College of Law.
 The competition, conducted exclusively in Spanish, promoted the study of international commercial law and arbitration as a means of conflict resolution in international business.
 More than 200 students from 39 law schools participated in addition to more than 150 arbitrators and coaches.
 MORE

 Dean's Diversity Council Holds Annual Program and Dinner

-The Dean's Diversity Council Annual Program and Dinner was held recently, featuring a special panel, "Getting There: Talking about Career Paths," moderated by DDC member Jill Cummins '87, counsel for Allstate Insurance.
+The Dean's Diversity Council Annual Program and Dinner was held this month, featuring a special panel, "Getting There: Talking about Career Paths," moderated by DDC member Jill Cummins '87, counsel for Allstate Insurance.
 Throughout the event, Council members and guests from varying backgrounds talked about their own career paths, the implications of the current employment climate, and possibilities for non-traditional legal employment.
 Students also had several opportunities to network.